-Cayley Brightside (they/she) is JRs fantastic Event Coordinator and all around literary genius.
+Cayley Brightside (they/them) is JRs fantastic Event Coordinator, a Senior Publicist at Simon and Schuster Canada, and all around literary genius.
 They are our fun and friendly behind the scenes show runner!
 They are fluent/proficient/comfortable in a number of languages, including American Sign Language.
 A graduate of the University of Ottawa, Cayley holds a degree in Conflict Studies and Human Rights., so don’t pick a fight, their calm and pleasant demeanour will win you over.
-Cayley graduated at the very top of their class in Humber College Creative Publishing Certificate Program.
-They are a Senior Publicist at Simon and Schuster Canada.
+Cayley graduated at the top of their class in Humber College Creative Publishing Certificate Program.

 Heather J. Wood (she/her) was the Artistic Director of the Rowers Reading series for almost a decade.
 She is a writer and a freelance book publicist.
 She is the author of two novels and her work has appeared in various journals and anthologies, most recently in the League of Canadian Poets’ chapbook, On the Storm / In the Struggle edited by Adebe DeRango-Adem.
 In 2016, Heather was nominated for a World Fantasy Award for her work on the international Gods, Memes and Monsters anthology.
 Heather was a 2018 Sunburst Awards juror, TWUC National Council Second Vice-Chair (2018-21), and TWUC Equity Task Force Co-Chair (2015-18).